 Is it Public Domain?

 EDICT can be freely used provided satisfactory acknowledgement is made in any software product, server, etc. that uses it.
 There are a few other conditions relating to distributing copies of EDICT with or without modification.
-Copyright is vested in the EDRG (Electronic Dictionary Research Group).
+Copyright is vested in the EDRG (Electronic Dictionary Research Group) with the file available under a Creative Commons Attribution-ShareAlike Licence (V3.0).
 You can see the specific licence statement at the Group's site.

 Other Dictionary Files